 3. SET UP A REGULAR HOMEWORK TIME

-Beginning around third grade, your child should have a regular agreed upon homework time ranging from a half hour to an hour and a half.
+Beginning around second grade, your child should have a regular agreed upon homework time ranging from a half hour to an hour and a half.
 It is usually best to have it start about an hour after school ends and after your child has had a snack.
 If your child says they are finished or claims to not have homework, the remaining time should be used to practice spelling or reading.
 The homework place should NOT be in front of the TV or in a loud part of your home.
 Homework time should not be disturbed.

 4. HELP YOUR CHILD WITH ORGANIZATION

 To experience school success, children need guidance when learning organization skills.
 They usually toss all of their papers and assignments into their backpack and do not keep track of when things are due.
 In middle and high school, the number one reason student’s fail a class is due to missing assignments.
 Help your child develop organizational skills by going through their backpack each night.
 Create a folder for homework assignments and a calendar to keep track of when assignments are due.
-Learning effective study skills early on will not only increase their school success now but greatly assist them not only in college, but in life.
+Help them learn effective study skills early on will not only increase their school success now but greatly assist them not only in college, but in life.

 5. DON’T BELIEVE EVERYTHING YOU HEAR